Galangal more genuine

 This section has been translated automatically.

-Alpinia officinarum, also called true galangal, is a plant belonging to the Zingiberaceae (ginger) family.
-True galangal is native to Hainan Island and is also cultivated in Thailand and throughout Southeast Asia.
+Alpinia officinarum, also known as true galangal, is a ginger-like shrub with a horizontal rhizome that belongs to the Zingiberaceae (ginger) family.
+It is native to the island of Hainan and is also cultivated in Thailand and throughout Southeast Asia.

-Alpinia officinarum is a perennial plant of herbaceous form, reaching growth heights of 1.50 m.
-The plant forms slender and horizontally growing rhizomes that act as survival organs.
-Its stem leaves have no stems and are 20 to 30 cm long and between 1 and 2.5 cm wide.
+Alpinia officinarum is a perennial herbaceous plant that grows to a height of 1.50 meters.
+The plant forms slender, horizontally growing rhizomes that act as survival organs.
+Its leaves have no stems and are 20 to 30 cm long and between 1 and 2.5 cm wide.

-It forms racemose inflorescences that are white in color with reddish lines.
-The flowering period is between the months of April and September, and the fruit from May to November.
+The inflorescences are racemose and white in color with reddish lines.
+The flowering period is between April and September, the fruit from May to November.

 General information